w3c/opentrack-cg/README.md

 Participants in this group will contribute with code recipes, libraries, and examples about the use of athletics information.

-Currently, we are working on what we call it, **Open Athletics** models, vocabularies, and tools:
+In the past we worked on **Open Athletics** models, vocabularies, and tools:

 * A **[Conceptual Data Model for Athletics](https://w3c.github.io/opentrack-cg/spec/model/)** to define Athletics competitions, events, management and participation in an abstract way; and
 * a **[Sports Competition Data Model and Vocabulary](https://w3c.github.io/opentrack-cg/spec/competition/)** based on Schema.org.
 It contains examples of implementation for competitions, participation, athletes, organizations, etc.